PerfectlySoft/PerfectDocs/guide/webSockets.md

 	func handleSession(request: HTTPRequest, socket: WebSocket) {

 		// Read a message from the client as a String.
-		// Alternatively we could call `WebSocket.readBytesMessage` to get the data as a String. socket.readStringMessage {
+		// Alternatively we could call `WebSocket.readBytesMessage` to get the data as an array of bytes. socket.readStringMessage {
 			// This callback is provided:
 			//	the received data